 For that reason, I updated my TDEE calculator to be even more accurate and easier to use.
 So you can find your ideal calorie balance and reach your fitness goals.

-Get calorie targets for weight loss & muscle gain
+Create a meal plan for fat loss & muscle gain (optional)

 How to Use the TDEE Calculator